Eyad-A/national-parks/README.md

 Users can search for a park or select a state to see all the available parks in that state.
 From the search results, users can click on any park to view more details about that park.
 Content includes images, climate information, park activities, and places within the park to visit.
-Logged users can save parks to their favorite lists to view them later.
+Logged in users can save parks to their favorite lists to view them later.

 ### Tech used:
 - Python